 Do you handle your life like a WINNER or LOSER?

-Listen to this story about Billy and Carey and find out who handles their emotions better, Billy or Carey?
+Listen to this story about Will and Carey and find out who handles their emotions better, Will or Carey?

-Students were asked to present a 5 minute taped talk about themselves.
-To prepare for this, Billy had set the scene in his bedroom.
+Students were asked to present a 5 minute videoed talk about themselves.
+To prepare for this, Will set the scene in his bedroom.
 He displayed all of his prized possessions and memorabilia out on his desk and prepared the main points by writing them in large print and sticking them to his cupboard door.

 Carey felt very differently at the end of her taping session.

-She had prepared in much the same way, but things didn’t go quite to plan.
-She kept wanting her dad to re-tape the scene because she felt it wasn’t good enough, even though her dad had told her that she could edit any mistakes out in the final presentation.
-The more re-taping that her dad did, the more frustrating it became for them both.
+She prepared in much the same way, but things didn’t go quite to plan.
+She kept wanting her dad to re-film the scene because she felt it wasn’t good enough, even though her dad reminded her that she could edit any mistakes out in the final presentation.
+The more re-filming her dad did, the more frustrating it became for them both.

 She knew she had probably spent more time than anybody else but still it wasn’t good enough.
 Next morning she said to her mum that her video was no good and that she’d never be able to do it right.
 She went to school feeling very down after having worried about it all night.
 She told the teacher she hadn’t done the task because the video camera wouldn’t work.

 Will’s way of thinking and acting can be called de-catastrophising – he recognised his achievements and looked at his disappointment in a realistic way.
 He made plans to learn from the experience and move on.

 Carey’s way of thinking made a catastrophe out of a disappointment – she talked herself down and couldn’t look realistically at her achievements.
 She couldn’t move on from the disappointment she felt.